-For Armenia, it is critical to be involved in the regional power market, which is currently in the process of formation and which foresees the establishment of a circular power system of Black Sea countries, as well as the creation of north–south parallel operation relations.
+For Armenia, it is critical to be involved in the regional power market, which is currently in the process of formation and which foresees potential establishment of a circular power system of Black Sea countries, ideally as well as the creation of north–south parallel operation relations.

 1.2.2.
 Main indicators

-On 1 January 2017 the total capacity of the electric energy generating plants in Armenia was 4.1 GW(e).
-In 2016, electricity production was 7.32 billion kWh.
+On 1 January 2019 the total capacity of the electric energy generating plants in Armenia was 4.19 GW(e).
+In 2019, electricity production was 7.66 billion kW?h.
 Table 3 shows the historical statistics of electricity production and its distribution by plant types; Table 4 shows the energy related ratios.
-In 2016, the electricity consumption was around 2000 kWh/capita in Armenia.
+In 2019, the electricity consumption was around 1950 kW?h/capita in Armenia.
 The electricity consumption of the capital city of Yerevan is about 35% of the total electricity consumption in Armenia.

 TABLE 3.
 ELECTRICITY PRODUCTION, CONSUMPTION AND CAPACITY